Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.8] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.8] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the Preferences and context menu)
 - [target 1.8] MISSING FEATURE #23 (many users): A feature to set a budget of parts and let BlueBrick warn you when you reach the budget (make a tab for part list?)
+	- Menu "Budget": New, Open, Import, Save, Save As... | Use Budget, Show Budget Number, Show Only Parts in Budget (à voir avec filter)
+	- display numbers under parts (for ex: 5/9) + contextual menu to toggle them
+	- contextual menu to modify the budget number (undoable action)
+	- need to check if the budget was modified to prompt a message when leaving BB
+	- need to display the budget name (drop list with checkbox)
+	- In preference: load a specific budget at startup (+ error message if can't) (several budgets)
+	- error message if you try to add a part exceeding the budget
+	- bug drag'n'drop from the label: make disapear the part count
 - MISSING FEATURE (Alban): Add a "Property" menu item in the contextual menu to edit the text and edit the ruler (even for bricks to display info, change the altitude, and order for everyone?)
 - MISSING FEATURE (Alban): in the generated part list, don't list the sub part of a set, list only the set
 - MISSING FEATURE (Alban): Move the part list window in a tab (with part lib or layer TBD)